2021 – 2025 (expected)

 ‘Tiger of Malaya & The Last Gap: Historical Narratives & Contested Memories’.
 Invited speaker at Artist-Intellectual Dialogue Series.
 National University of Singapore.
 Online.
 6 May 2021.

-Doctoral and Early Career Research Committee Member, Association for Art History, United Kingdom.
+Doctoral and Early Career Research Committee Board Member, Association for Art History, United Kingdom.

 Solo Exhibitions and Performances